widdowquinn/2017-01-09-dundee/lessons-dundee/R_reproducible_analysis/speaker_notes.md

 * **We don't always need to use all of the data**
   * There might be incomplete or inappropriate data we need to skip
   * We may only care about a subset of samples/observations
-  * We typically want to run cross-validation of statistical models
+  * We may want to run cross-validation of statistical models

 * Talk around slide